Harvest Safety: 8 Ways to Reduce Risks on the Farm

-Should be made harvest ready at least several weeks before harvest or during the off-season.
+Farm equipment should be harvest-ready several weeks before or during the off-season.
 Review operation manuals and follow the manufacturer's guidelines.

-Never overlook safety labels because oftentimes they bring attention to hidden hazards such as energized areas, moving parts, or pinch points.
+Pay attention to safety labels because they often bring attention to hidden hazards such as energized areas, moving parts, or pinch points.
 Do not modify equipment.
 Are all the machine guarding and shields in place?
 If not, why not?

-Can be dangerous when working with tall equipment.
-Do you and your farm workers know where your overhead power-lines are?
+It can be dangerous when working with tall equipment.
+Do you and your farm workers know where your overhead power lines are?
 You should check for changes and sagging that may have occurred during the off-season.
 You can ask local utility companies to help determine the height of overhead lines on your farm.

-Many types of farm equipment have risks of contacting overhead lines such as tractors with front end loaders, equipment with antennas, portable grain-augers, etc. NASD recommends if your equipment contacts an overhead like stay put and call for help.
+Many types of farm equipment have risks of contacting overhead lines, such as tractors with front-end loaders, equipment with antennas and portable grain augers.
+NASD recommends that if your equipment contacts an overhead line, stay put and call for help.

-If there is an emergency, jump as far away from the equipment as possible.
-Never allow any body part to touch the equipment and the ground at the same time.
-Do not get back on the equipment until the utility company has removed the hazard.
+If an emergency arises, jump as far away from the equipment as possible.
+Never allow any body part to touch the equipment and the ground simultaneously.
+Wait to get back on the equipment until the utility company has removed the hazard.

-Are big machines with lots of moving parts.
-Do you know what types of equipment can cause serious injuries on your farm?
-If corn pickers and combines are clogged, train farm workers to turn the equipment off, ensure it's fully stopped, then attempt to free debris.
+Corn pickers, combines and tractors are big machines with many moving parts.
+Do you know what types of equipment can cause severe injuries on your farm?
+If corn pickers and combines are clogged, train farm workers to turn the equipment off, ensure it's stopped and attempt to free debris.

 Inform workers of pinch points where clothing, fingers, and legs can get caught.
 Always use the handrails to mount and dismount the equipment.
 Keep the steps free of dirt to avoid slips and falls.
-Do you have wells, equipment, gates, above ground pipelines, etc. marked to ensure safe turning of your equipment?
+Do you have wells, equipment, gates or above-ground pipelines marked to ensure safe turning of your equipment?

-Have Federal and State regulations.
-You must know the specific regulations you are required to meet for lighting and marking prior to getting on public roads.
-New agricultural equipment that will be operated on a public road must meet standards set forth in ANSI/ASAE 279.14 JUL2008 "Lighting and Marking of Agricultural Equipment on Highways."
+You must know the specific rules you must meet for lighting and marking before using agricultural equipment on public roads.
+New equipment operated on public roads must meet standards outlined in ANSI/ASAE 279.14 JUL2008 "Lighting and Marking of Agricultural Equipment on Highways."

-Some additional things to plan for prior to getting farm equipment on roads are:
+Some additional things to plan for before getting farm equipment on roads are:

 Can the equipment be moved on public roads during daylight hours to avoid driving in the dark?